-This is why it’s so important to make sure your business shows up in these rankings. > > The Local Pack is a set of 3-5 listings that show up at the top of a Google search result.
-This means that if your > business isn’t showing up on the first page of Google’s local results, you’re losing out on potential customers. > > In fact, according to Moz, 48% of searchers who click on a search result don’t go past page 1!
-And if you don’t show up > there, it’s likely that people won’t do any further research before making a decision about where to go—because they > won’t even know your business exists!
+This is why it’s so important to make sure your business shows up in these rankings.

+The Local Pack is a set of 3-5 listings that show up at the top of a Google search result.
+This implies that if your company isn’t on the first page of Google’s local search results, you’re missing out on potential clients.

+In fact, according to Moz, 48% of searchers who click on a search result don’t go past page 1!
+And if you don’t show up there, it’s likely that people won’t do any further research before making a decision about where to go—because they won’t even know your business exists!

 So how can you make sure your business shows up in these coveted spots?
 The answer is simple: optimize your website so that Google thinks it’s relevant to searches made by people in your area.

 How many people search local businesses on Google?

 According to a recent study, 97 billion local searches are conducted on Google every month.
 That’s a lot of people looking for businesses in their area!